 One client might be the type of person who is happy eating basic baked chicken, broccoli, and sweet potato, while another might want more variety and ideas to keep meals interesting.
 Always stay mindful of your client's unique preferences!

-If you are using That Clean Life for Business to create meal plans for your clients, you can easily search for recipes based on things like time and ingredients.
+If you are using That Clean Life to create meal plans for your clients, you can easily search for recipes based on things like time and ingredients.

 You can also search for meals based on nutrition targets using our Nutrition Filters.
 Just click on the "Filter" button located at the top of the main recipe gallery.
 Then, click on the "Nutrition" tab.
 From here, you can search for meals based on nutrition information.